PGTBoos/RxJs-Debug.ts/README.md

  - `RxJsDebug(  RxJsLoggingLevel.INFO, 'Edit mode:' )`
  - `RxJsDebugFlow(RxJsLoggingLevel.DEBUG, 'some text of what you debug:', false, {subscribe: true, finalize: true})`

 The first command, you can use basically to replace tap to console logging, though this one runs in devmode only.
-The Seccond does log basic life cycle into as well (verry basic sorry)
+The Seccond is more an extention and does log basic life cycle info as well (verry basic sorry) I wanted to have 2 so it's more clear essentially the seccond can do both its more an extension.

 # Installation